netzero-labs/netzero-labs/docs/tariffs/Dynamic-Electricity-Pricing.md

 main menu.

-We will add support for additional plans and utilities in the future, [let us know](mailto:feedback@netzeroapp.io) if you're currently on a dynamic plan and would like to participate.
+We will add support for additional plans and utilities in the future, [let us know](mailto:feedback@netzero.energy) if you're currently on a dynamic plan and would like to participate.

 ## Agile Octopus Configuration